phpDocumentor/phpDocumentor/README.md

 ### Nightly builds

-PhpDocumentor doesn't have a nightly release.
+PhpDocumentor doesn't have nightly releases.
-However, during each pipeline a [phar] artifact is built.
+However, during each pipeline a phar artifact is built.
 If you want to test the bleeding edge version of phpDocumentor, have a look in the [actions] section of this repository.
-Each successful QA workflow has a download at the right upper corner.
+Each successful QA workflow has an Artifacts section at the bottom with the phar artifact built.

 Contact
 -------